 The youngest of Vogue's editors-in-chief, Cheung was on the precipice of leaving her career in fashion to become a lawyer when she was offered the role.
 “At 36 or so, I was grown-up, experienced, worldly, and thought now was the time to finally become a lawyer.”
 Cheung had previously worked as an investment banker for Goldman Sachs.

-Vogue China now has a print circulation of approximately 1.6 million, and following the launch of its tablet and web presences, its reach has never been wider.
+As of 2019, Vogue China has a print circulation of 2 million and 35.1 million unique digital visitors.
 The publication puts out 16 issues per year to meet demand and, according to Forbes, prints a full 200 more editorial pages than its American counterpart.